Equipment Needed for Painting High Ceilings

 Ladders and scaffolding

-Types of adders for high ceilings
+Types of ladders for high ceilings

 Extension ladders: